 Here’s how it makes a difference.

-- Reduces wrinkles: Collagen, the elastic in your skin, makes your skin look smooth and youthful.
+- Helps reduces wrinkles: Collagen, the elastic in your skin, makes your skin look smooth and youthful.
 As you spend more time in the sun and as you grow older, the collagen in your skin breaks down more and more.
 Enter wrinkles.

 Smooth, wrinkle-free skin is then a matter of more collagen.
 Aloe vera could help.
 It has acemannan that fires up fibroblasts, cells that make collagen, and makes sure there’s less MMP-1 enzyme to degrade collagen.

 - Hydrates skin and tightens pores: The polysaccharides in aloe vera gel help lock moisture into the skin, while zinc helps tighten open pores.